IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/db-for-my-sql/flexible-server/README.md

 - Type: array
 - Default: `[]`

-### Parameter: `availabilityZuno`
+### Parameter: `availabilityZone`

-Availability zuno information of the server.
+Availability zone information of the server.
 Default will have no preference set.

 - Required: No
 - Type: string